There’s nothing easier or tastier than a beef stroganoff made in the slow cooker. Everything goes in, and deliciousness comes out!

 - 2 cloves garlic, minced

-- 1 cup plus 6 Tbsp. unsalted beef stock or broth, divided
+- 1 cup plus 6 Tbsp. unsalted beef stock, divided

 - 3 Tbsp. cornstarch